-Highly motivated students can participate in the MSc Business Administration Honours programme Sustainability.
-This challenging programme is a great chance to stand out for future employers.
+Highly motivated students can participate in the MSc Business Administration Honours programmes Sustainability or Data Driven Management.
+These challenging programmes are a great chance to stand out for future employers.

 The International Business specialisation offers an in-depth knowledge on European businesses and climates.
 I feel well prepared to advance in business environments.Arda Elma - track International Business Read about Arda's experiences with this Master's

 Discuss how COVID-19/conflicts and associated shocks in the mobility of people and goods are impacting international business within global value chains and how multinational enterprises are coping with risks and uncertainties related to outsourcing and offshoring decisions.